PV ModuleTech USA Welcome Party hosted by Kiwa

 Welcome Party Host:

-Returning to Napa for the fourth year of PV ModuleTech USA, never has there been such uncertainty relating to buying PV modules in the U.S., and what the landscape might look like 12 months out.
-During the Introduction from Finlay, he will outline the ‘story’ we have put together for the conference over the two days; why we have selected the session topics, some of the key speakers that are making their ‘debut’ this year, and what we are hoping to learn when the conference closes at the end of Day Two.
+Returning to Napa for the fourth year of PV ModuleTech USA, never has there been such uncertainty about buying PV modules in the U.S. and what the landscape might look like 12 months out.
+During David’s introduction, you will hear why we have selected the session topics, some of the key speakers making their ‘debut’ this year, and what we hope to learn by the time the conference closes at the end of Day Two.

 Speakers